reactexcel/counter_assignment/README.md

 ## Note
 ```
-You need to use setInterval for the counters
+You need to use setInterval for the counters, this is mandatory.
 ```

 ```